DECODEproject/decode-os/doc/introduction.md

-Due to the experimental stage of development of other components in DECODE and according to the LEAN principles declared in the project, this stable release doesn't only constitutes a final point of arrival for this development task.
-What DECODE OS can do today is facilitate the deployement of lab-tested software applications (for example made in a Docker format, widely adopted by other partners in DECODE) and render these prototypes into a production ready format that can be deployed on the DECODE BOX open-hardware as well on virtual-machines.
+Due to the experimental stage of development of other components in DECODE and according to the LEAN principles declared in the project, this stable release doesn't only constitute a final point of arrival for this development task.
+What DECODE OS can do today is facilitating the deployment of lab-tested software applications (for example made in a Docker format, widely adopted by other partners in DECODE) and render these prototypes into a production ready format that can be deployed on the open-hardware DECODE BOX as well on virtual-machines.

 We consider this achievement highly beneficial for a project whose development is still in-flux, as well for the free and open source